 - risk of spreading COVID-19

 If you are being treated at home, take all your inhalers as normal.
 Your GP may add steroids if you need them.

 If you are already taking steroids, continue to take them.

 Taking your preventer inhaler will decrease your risk of worsening COPD.
 It will also reduce your respiratory symptoms.

 Phone the COPD advice line - Freephone: 1800 83 21 46.

 Looking after your mental health

-It is difficult living with cancer during the current uncertainty.
+It is difficult living with COPD during the current uncertainty.